Introduction

 Pros

-- Ceramic Tile: Water-resistant and easy to clean.
+- Ceramic Tile: Water-resistant, easy to clean.

-- Vinyl: Budget-friendly and available in many styles.
+- Vinyl: Budget-friendly, available in various styles.

-- Porcelain Tile: Highly durable and long-lasting.
+- Porcelain Tile: Highly durable, long-lasting.

 Cons

-- Natural Stone: Expensive and requires regular sealing.
+- Natural Stone: Expensive, requires regular sealing.

 - Engineered Wood: Still susceptible to moisture damage if not sealed properly.